Loyola Medicine physician Christopher Gozali, DOBy Christopher Gozali, DO, Family Medicine

 We've put together a comprehensive guide for meal preparation to help you save time and money while maintaining a healthy lifestyle.

-1. Pick a day of the week when you could set aside a few hours to prep ahead of time for your weeknight dinners, breakfasts and lunches.
+• Pick a day of the week when you could set aside a few hours to prep ahead of time for your weeknight dinners, breakfasts and lunches.

-2. Create a menu that is both budget-friendly and that you won’t mind eating for a handful of meals.
+• Create a menu that is both budget-friendly and that you won’t mind eating for a handful of meals.

-It’s just as important to properly and safely store your food as it is to actual prepare your meals in advance.
-That’s why we have these tips for your to safely store your prepared meals:
+It’s just as important to properly and safely store your food as it is to prepare your meals in advance.
+Prepare and store daily meals and ready-to-cook ingredients to make weeknight cooking easier for the whole family.

+How and when you choose to store your food can impact the lifespan of each meal.
 Remember that most freezer meals need to be eaten within three to six months and most refrigerated meals within three to four days.
 Always be mindful of items like beef, fish or poultry that have shorter refrigeration times.

 Most importantly, be sure to check health and safety guidelines if you have any questions or concerns.

 There are a number of different ways you can prepare your meals ahead of time.
-Try these different options out and see what works best for your goals!
+Try these different options and see what works best for your goals!

-Batch Cooking
+Batch cooking

 Make large portions that you can divide throughout the week or month, depending on the amount of variety you prefer in your diet.